Fortified Churches of Transylvania

 The church inside boasts rather primitive paintings covering the woodwork of the side and upper galleries.
 Some of it was clearly intended as trompe l’oeil marble, but isn’t very successful.
 The result is somehow charming.

-Again these walls are not very tall, but because they circle the top of a hill, they afford a bigger view than their size would suggest.
+Again the Saxon settlers here didn’t build very high walls, but they chose their site well: the fortifications circle the top of a hill.
+They afford a bigger view than their size would suggest.
 At the top of the church’s squat, square, fortified tower, we could see far across the village to the rolling hills and farmland beyond.

 Viscri also includes a museum, again displaying odds and ends of daily life in rural Saxon Romania: traditional clothing, furniture, embroidery, ceramics, and so forth.